juangl/react-native-infinite-carousel/README.md

 # react-native-infinite-carousel
-✨ A React Native Example for scroll to infinity and beyond! ✨
+✨ A React Native Example to scroll to infinity and beyond! ✨

 <p align="center">
 <img src="screenshot.gif">